Weed seasons: understanding the best time to grow cannabis in America

 Early spring: germination stage

 If you're growing from seed, the first step in the life of your cannabis plant is germination.
-Once the seed has sprouted, it will immediately grow two little round leaves, called cotyledon leaves, that will be responsible for delivering energy to the seedling until it starts to grow the more familiar fan leaves we all know and love.
+Once the seed has sprouted, it will immediately grow two little round leaves, called cotyledon leaves, responsible for delivering energy to the seedling until it starts to grow the more familiar fan leaves we all know and love.

 Spring to early summer: seedling stage

-Photo by: Gina Coleman/Weedmaps
+Cannabis seedling Photo by: Gina Coleman/Weedmaps

 Of course, you could always grow your plants in pots or containers.
 Lots of outdoor growers elect to use pots and other containers, and they offer the added benefit of being able to bring the plants out during the day and inside if nights tend to be cold.